mcmonkeyprojects/SwarmUI/README.md

 - If you don't have Python, install it: `brew install python@3.10` and `brew install virtualenv`
 - Change the directory (`cd`) to the folder where you want to install SwarmUI.
 - Clone the SwarmUI GitHub repository: `git clone https://github.com/mcmonkeyprojects/SwarmUI`.
-- `cd eSwarmUI` and run the installation script: `./launch-macos.sh`.
+- `cd SwarmUI` and run the installation script: `./launch-macos.sh`.

 The installation starts now and downloads the Stable Diffusion models from the internet.
 Depending on your internet connection, this may take several minutes.
 Wait for your web browser to open the SwarmUI window.